Photograph of Michelle Vickers, Licensed Clinician

 Michelle

-Michelle is motivated by a deep commitment to helping adults build insight, resilience, and sustainable change.
-As a Licensed Mental Health Counselor and PhD Candidate specializing in trauma and advanced human behavior, she is especially driven to support individuals navigating anxiety, trauma, mood disorders, and major life transitions.
-She believes meaningful therapy happens when clients feel both genuinely understood and appropriately challenged, creating a space where they can safely explore patterns, strengthen coping skills, and move toward long-term growth.
+I am deeply committed to helping adults build insight, resilience, and sustainable change.
+As a Licensed Mental Health Counselor and PhD Candidate specializing in trauma and advanced human behavior, I am especially driven to support individuals navigating anxiety, trauma, mood disorders, and major life transitions.
+I believe meaningful therapy happens when you feel both genuinely understood and appropriately challenged, creating a space where you can safely explore your patterns, strengthen your coping skills, and move toward long-term growth.
+My clinical style is warm, collaborative, and structured.
+I integrate evidence-based approaches—including Cognitive Behavioral Therapy (CBT), trauma-informed care, and skills-based interventions—while tailoring treatment to your specific goals.
+I balance empathy with accountability, helping you translate insight into practical, measurable change.
+I pride myself on being grounded and thoughtful, and I value clarity and consistency to ensure our work remains both reflective and action-oriented.

 Acceptance and Commitment (ACT)